Indonesia, Malaysia agree to open vaccinated traffic lanes - ExBulletin

 Ismail Sabri said that for the first phase, the two countries will open the Kuala Lumpur-Jakarta and Kuala Lumpur-Bali travel routes.

-“We will speed up the details and make a joint statement to announce the reopening of the Malaysian and Indonesian borders,” Ismail Sabri said, stressing that the two countries will mark the 65th anniversary of diplomatic relations next year.
+“We will speed up the details and make a joint statement to announce the reopening of the Malaysian and Indonesian borders,” the prime minister said, stressing that the two countries will mark the 65th anniversary of diplomatic relations next year.

 The two leaders also discussed the protection of migrant workers, the importance of immediately concluding negotiations on the two countries’ borders and regional issues.